What are the Most Nutritious Superfoods?

 I've always had a keen interest in foods that do such extraordinary things for our well-being.
 There are many incredible "superfoods" out there, but when you live on a tight budget, your options are usually financially limited.
-Here are six of my favorite superfoods that are readily available and very affordable on any budget.
+Here are six of my favorite superfoods that are very nutritious and very affordable on any budget.

 #1 The Incredible, Edible Egg Superfood